-Eight of the Michigan music industry’s most successful female artists are coming together to perform for one night at the inaugural Jill Jack’s Eleanorfest, a celebration of women in music Saturday, October 3 at the historic Redford Theatre in Redford, Mich.
+Ten of the Michigan music industry’s most successful female artists are coming together to perform for one night at the inaugural Jill Jack’s Eleanorfest, a celebration of women in music Saturday, May 2 at the historic Redford Theatre in Redford, Mich.
 This festival will benefit Trinity House, an intimate performance space that nurtures and celebrates singer songwriters, in Livonia, Mich.

-WDET’s Ann Delisi will host the event where Carolyn Striho, Annie Capps, Kimmie Horne, Jennifer Westwood, Audra Kubat, Ms. Carmen, Olivia Dear (formerly Millerschin) and Jill Jack will each perform two songs, backed by the Jill Jack Band, and then join together for a grand finale.
+WDET’s Ann Delisi will host the event where Carolyn Striho, Thornetta Davis, Annie Capps, Kimmie Horne, Jennifer Westwood, Audra Kubat, Ms. Carmen, The Accidentals, Olivia Dear (formerly Millerschin) and Jill Jack will each perform two songs, backed by the Jill Jack Band, and then join together for a grand finale.

 Jill Jack’s Eleanorfest is looking to add one more young lady to the bill for the evening.
 “I remember when I was first starting out, I was selected to perform at the Ann Arbor Folk Festival,” said Jill Jack, performer and co-producer of the Eleanorfest.
 “Looking back, I remember the feeling during the finale of sharing the stage with Emmy Lou Harris, Shawn Colvin and Patti Griffin, feeling like it was a dream.
 To this day, it is still one of my fondest memories of starting my journey in music.
 Without an opportunity like that one, I don’t know if I would’ve achieved these incredible moments I’ve had in my career.
 Jill Jack’s Eleanorfest is based in community and building opportunities for singers and songwriters just starting out.”